stevencombs/retrocombs.github.io/_drafts/2020-11-15-plus4-chapter6-beginning-basic.md

 ### INDIRECT (PROGRAM) Mode

 Use this mode to create BASIC programs.
-Preface each program statement with a line number, followed by a command or more seperated by a `:`, and then stored in memory by hitting the `⏎`.
+Preface each program statement with a line number, followed by a single command or multiple commands separated by a `:`.
+Store the program in memory by hitting the `⏎`.
 Execute a program with the `RUN` command.

-> **TIP:** Typically, BASIC lines begin with 10 and then work their way up in increments of 10.
+> **TIP:** Typically, programmers number BASIC lines beginning with 10 and then work their way up in increments of 10.
 That is, the next line would be `20`.
-This allows the programmer to easily interest additional code between lines `10` and `20`.
+This allows the programmer to easily insert additional code between lines `10` and `20`.

-> **BONUS:** Commodore BASIC 3.5 includes the `RENUMBER` command.
-Syntax is `RENUMBER`[_new starting line_ #[,_increment_[,_old starting line #_]]].
+> **BONUS:** Commodore BASIC 3.5 includes a `RENUMBER` command.
+The syntax is `RENUMBER`[_new starting line_ #[,_increment_[,_old starting line #_]]].
 An example; `RENUMBER 20,20,1` renumbers program line 1 to 20 with each subsequent line numbered increments of 20.

 ## Input/Output Statements

-Input/Output (I/O) statements allow programmers to communicate with an individual running a program or other devices connected to the Plus/4 such as a Datasette, Disk Drive, or Printer.
-We've used the most common I/O command, `PRINT` (or `?`) in previous chapters to display text on the screen.
+Input/Output (I/O) statements allow programmers to communicate with an individual running a program or other devices connected to the Plus/4 such as a Datasette, joystick, disk drive, or printer.
+We've used a common I/O command, `PRINT` (or `?`) in previous chapters to display text on the screen.

 ### Output Statements

 Let's take a look at some output statement examples.
-Two output statement examples are below that answer the questions, "does my checking account have money?" and "can I have a purple lizard in my control room?"
+Two output statement examples are below that answer the questions, "Does my checking account have money?" and "Can I have a purple lizard in my control room?"

 ```basic
 100 ?
 "YOU ARE BROKE!"
 150 ?
 "YOU CAN'T BRING YOUR FRIEND INTO THE CONTROL ROOM!"
 ```

-We already covered numbers and calculations with the PRINT command in Chapter 5; however, here are a few more examples:
+We already covered numbers and calculations with the `PRINT` command in Chapter 5; however, here are a few more examples:

 ```basic
 100 ?
 58*15,23,45+1000-45*(4-3)